 Sabaidee (Hello), I’m passionate about helping people in Laos, a beautiful, small, (and poor) landlocked country in South East Asia.

-This is a place to share stories, ideas, raie awareness and provide an opportunity to help people in Laos improve their lives.
+This blog is a place to share stories, ideas, raise awareness and provide an opportunity to help improve the lives of Lao people.
 I first came to Laos in 2011 and have helped here ever since.

 Creating a brighter future for Lao youth

 Educating Lao teachers in computing skills who in turn teach 300+ Lao students each year.
 Better jobs allow young workers to support their families.

 Working with other like-minded individuals and organisations to transfer skills so youth can improve their lives and gain employment.

 Working together with other volunteers to provide equipment, supplies and labour to improve community facilities.

 INTERNATIONAL AID: Enabling foreign aid to be collected and reach where it is needed on the ground in Laos.